lakithasahan/autofilter/README.md

-# Foobar
+# Autofilter

-Foobar is a Python library for dealing with word pluralization.
+Autofilter is a Python library for dealing with data cleansing.

 ## Installation